kernelorg-mirror/linux_kernel_git_pavel_linux-k/Documentation/admin-guide/hw-vuln/l1tf.rst

    deterministic and more practical.

-   The Linux kernel contains a mitigation for this attack vector, PTE inversion, which is permanently enabled and has no performance impact.
+   The Linux kernel contains a mitigation for this attack vector, PTE inversion, which is permanently enabled and has no measurable performance impact in most configurations.
 The kernel ensures that the address bits of PTEs, which are not marked present, never point to cacheable physical memory space.
+On x86-32, this physical memory needs to be limited to 2GiB to make mitigation effective.

-   A system with an up to date kernel is protected against attacks from malicious user space applications.
+   Mitigation is present in kernels v4.19 and newer, and in recent -stable kernels.

 2. Malicious guest in a virtual machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^